To quote the East India Company:

 Kampot Pepper is:

-- an inexpensive way to leverage the performance of your higher-cost ingredients
+- a "critical ingredient"an inexpensive way to leverage the performance of your higher-cost meat, fish, etc.

 - a high-impact ingredient with the flavor AND fascinating story to keep gourmands coming back for more